Pelezo/projectTemplate/README.md

  # Overview of files in repository
     - DataUnderstandingKagg.ipynb: Loads the data and takes the first look to the dataset.
     - DataVisualizationKag.ipynb: Creates some Visualization of the data to help understand the data better.
-    - KaggleChallenge.ipynb: Prepares the data for the machine learning, creates and evaluates the model.
+    - KaggleChallenge.ipynb: Prepares the data for the machine learning, creates and evaluates the models.
  # Software Setup
    - Libraries:
      Pandas